trychlos/pwix-editor/README.md

 - `uploadUrl`

-    The URL to which the images should be uploaded.<br />
+    The URL to which the images should be uploaded.

     No default.

 - `verbosity`